I’ve had to fight for my life…too many times. It is for this reason that I review the SIG Sauer ammunition with all seriousness.

 For a practice load, this was a fairly accurate round as well.
 I managed a best of 1.4625″ at 7 yards: hand held, five-shot group.
 At 15 yards, my best group was slightly larger at 2.219″.

-The SIG SAUER Elite Performance ammunition has only been on the market a few years now.
+The SIG’s Elite Performance ammunition has only been on the market a few years now.
 That makes the ammo a relative newcomer to the industry.
 As such, there is little data available on it from ‘real world’ shootings.
 That is where the rubber meets the road – so to speak.

 In November of 2015, SIG announced that the Hawaii Department of Public Safety updated their service pistols to the SIG P320 and chose V-Crown ammunition to run them.
-The SIG SAUER representative I spoke with was not aware of any shootings involving the V-Crown in Hawaii or elsewhere.
+The SIG Sauer representative I spoke with was not aware of any shootings involving the V-Crown in Hawaii or elsewhere.
 SIG declined to share any information on which public safety agencies were issuing its ammunition.

 At the end of the day, this ammunition is quality built and may be a very good defensive round.
 My only serious reservation with the ammunition is the lack of real-world examples of performance.